 In addition, these contractual arrangements may not be as effective in providing the Company with control over the VIEs as direct ownership.
 Due to its VIE structure, the Company has to rely on contractual rights to effect control and management of the VIEs, which exposes it to the risk of potential breach of contract by the shareholders of the VIEs for a number of reasons.
 For example, their interests as shareholders of the VIEs and the interests of the Company may conflict, and the Company may fail to resolve such conflicts; the shareholders may believe that breaching the contracts will lead to greater economic benefit for them; or the shareholders may otherwise act in bad faith.
 If any of the foregoing were to happen, the Company may have to rely on legal or arbitral proceedings to enforce its contractual rights, including specific performance or injunctive relief, and claiming damages.
 Such arbitral and legal proceedings may cost substantial financial and other resources, and result in a disruption of its business, and the Company cannot assure that the outcome will be in its favor.
 In addition, as all of these contractual arrangements are governed by PRC law and provide for the resolution of disputes through either arbitration or litigation in the PRC, they would be interpreted in accordance with PRC law and any disputes would be resolved in accordance with PRC legal procedures.
 The legal environment in the PRC is not as developed as in other jurisdictions, such as the United States.
-As a result, uncertainties in the PRC legal system could further limit the Company's ability to enforce these contractual arrangements.
-Furthermore, these contracts may not be enforceable in China if PRC government authorities or courts take a view that such contracts contravene PRC laws and regulations or are otherwise not enforceable for public policy reasons.
+As a result, uncertainties in the PRC legal system could further limit the Company's ability to enforce these contracts contravene PRC laws and regulations or are otherwise not enforceable for public policy reasons.
 In the event that the Company is unable to enforce any of these agreements, the Company would not be able to exert effective control over the affected VIEs and consequently, the results of operations, assets and liabilities of the affected VIEs and their subsidiaries would not be included in the Company's consolidated financial statements.
 If such were the case, the Company's cash flows, financial position and operating performance would be materially adversely affected.